Best PocketGuard Alternatives in 2026

 Auto expense tracking via email — set up once, track forever

 Graiden sidesteps PocketGuard's sync problems entirely by not using bank connections at all.
-Instead, you set up email auto-forwarding once and AI extracts expenses from receipt emails automatically.
+You set up email auto-forwarding once and AI extracts expenses from receipt emails automatically.
 No sync delays, no credential sharing, no Plaid outages.
-The honest tradeoff: Graiden only tracks purchases that generate email receipts — cash and some in-store transactions won't appear unless you add them manually.
+The honest tradeoff: Graiden only tracks purchases that generate email receipts, so cash and some in-store transactions won't appear unless you add them manually.
 But if most of your spending is online or card-based, the coverage is surprisingly complete, and the tracking is genuinely effortless after setup.
+At roughly $3/month, it's also cheaper than PocketGuard Plus.

 Strengths